artificialsolutions/tie-api-example-twilio-ivr/README.md

     ```
     ngrok http 1337
     ```
-2. Running the command above will display a public Https URL, copy it, and use it as a Webhook URL for the following steps.
+2. Running the command above will display a public https URL, copy it, we will use it as a `Webhook URL` for the following steps.

 ## Running the connector locally